hvpham-yorku/project-group-4-motivational-mornings/Documentation/Wiki.md

 ### Aggregator
  - Implemented the aggregator feature
  - Allow the user to input a link to a source
- - The aggregator uses-webscraping to extract news articles from the given source
+ - The aggregator uses web scraping to extract news articles from the given source
   - The aggregator assumes that the source given contains headlines to articles in a format similar to "https://www.cnn.com/world"
+ - Subscribed section URLs are persisted (Room) and refreshed on launch; optional stock symbols are tracked with live-style quote display (`StockQuote` in `AggregatorViewModel`)

 ### Analytics Dashboard
  - Implemented analytics as a user-facing dashboard in the app navigation